 Trebor was acquired by Cadbury for £120 million in 1989.

-Clarnico Mint Cream manufacturing was relocated to France and the product was sold under the Maynards Bassetts brand.
+The product range was pared down until only the Clarnico Mint Cream remained.
+Manufacturing was relocated to France and the product was sold under the Maynards Bassetts brand.
 The sweet was discontinued in 2019, after over 100 years in production, thus ending the Clarnico link to confectionery.

 Marmite is a thick, black yeast extract product.
 Around 25 million jars are sold every year.